-Fig. 8a summarizes the MSE performance of plain TRM using observed probes (in short-term subintervals, see below).
+Figure 8(a) summarizes the MSE performance of plain TRM using observed probes (in short-term subintervals, see below).
 Results for 200 and 400 baud packets are not discriminated, as no significant differences in performance were found.
 Regarding the postprocessing steps of Sec.
-III.C, phase alignment of the symbol-rate-synchronized TRM output is accomplished by a PLL whose generic loop filter update recursion (16) uses $K = 5 \times 10^{-2}$.
-The AGC for output normalization (19) uses $\mu = 0.995$, for an effective power averaging window length of about $(1 - \mu)^{-1} = 200$ samples.
-Whenever applicable, the same parameters are used in other TRM variants as well.
-When compared with the equalization results of Fig. 6 the MSE is seen to be higher by about
+III C, phase alignment of the symbol-rate-synchronized TRM out-

-FIG. 8: (Color online) Performance of plain TRM using 8 hydrophones and TRM with post-equalization by DFE or FSE.
-MSE performance is evaluated on a short-term interval 0.5 ≤ t ≤ 2.5 s.
-The equalizers use RLS, 2-oversampling, λ = 0.95.
+FIG. 8.
+(Color online) Performance of plain TRM using eight hydrophones and TRM with postequalization by DFE or FSE.
+MSE performance is evaluated on a short-term interval $0.5 \le t \le 2.5$ s.
+The equalizers use RLS, twooversampling, $\lambda = 0.95$.
 For each packet the lowest MSE obtained in a set of candidate equalizer lengths is shown.
-In most packets the best DFE has (3, 4) × 2 feedforward and 20 feedback coefficients, whereas the best FSE uses mostly (9, 4) × 2 coefficients (a) Observed probes from a single transmitted ping before each packet (b) Estimated probes by channel identification on a 400-symbol packet preamble.
+In most packets the best DFE has $(3,4) \times 2$ feedforward and 20 feedback coefficients, whereas the best FSE uses mostly $(9,4) \times 2$ coefficients. (a) Observed probes from a single transmitted ping before each packet. (b) Estimated probes by channel identification on a 400-symbol packet preamble.
 RLS parameters for identification were set as described in Fig. 3.